alanta/alanta/README.md

 ### ⚡ Fun fact:

 * Alanta doesn't really mean anything.
-It's just a name my mome came up with when I wanted to start my own company (once upon a time, a long time ago...)
+It's just a name my mom came up with when I wanted to start my own company (once upon a time, a long time ago...)

 ### 📫 How to reach me: